The Mystery of Ingrid Pitt

 1900, "The Powerful", race trial, possibly Berthold behind the wheel

-Battery-pack manufactured by Accumulator Industries of Woking, original engineering by Berthold Küttner, used extensively by British armed forces during the Second World War
+Battery-pack manufactured by Accumulator Industries of Woking, original engineering by Berthold Küttner, used extensively by British and Allied armed forces during the Second World War

 1903, Berthold's signature on the marriage certificate